SpaceTeam/ortools/README.md

 - Altitude (in m)
 - Direction (in °)
 - Wind speed (in m/s)

+Add the path to this file to the `WindModel` section to the key `DataFile`

 Where to get these data?
 Aviation aloft data, or wind predictions from, e.g., windy.com